 □Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. □Our plan cannot cover a drug purchased outside the United States or its territories. □Our plan usually cannot cover off-label use.
-"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. □Coverage for "off-label use" is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
-In addition, by law, the following categories of drugs listed below are not covered by Medicare.
-However, some of these drugs may be covered for you under your Executive Office of Health and Human Services (EOHHS) (Medicaid) drug coverage.
-Please check your Executive Office of Health and Human Services (EOHHS) (Medicaid) Drug list to see if any of the drugs listed below are covered: □Non-prescription drugs (also called over-the-counter drugs). □Drugs used to promote fertility. □Drugs used for the relief of cough or cold symptoms. □Drugs used for cosmetic purposes or to promote hair growth. □ Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations \square Drugs used for the treatment of sexual or erectile dysfunction. □Drugs used for treatment of anorexia, weight loss, or weight gain. □Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale.
+"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. □Coverage for "off-label use" is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System. n addition, by law, the following categories of drugs listed below are not covered by Medicare.
+However, some of these drugs may be covered for you under your Washington State Health Care Authority (Medicaid) drug coverage.
+Please check your Washington State Health Care Authority (Medicaid) Drug list to see if any of the drugs listed below are covered: □Non-prescription drugs (also called over-the-counter drugs). □Drugs used to promote fertility. □Drugs used for the relief of cough or cold symptoms. □Drugs used for cosmetic purposes or to promote hair growth. □ Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations □ Drugs used for the treatment of sexual or erectile dysfunction. □Drugs used for treatment of anorexia, weight loss, or weight gain. ☐Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale. n addition, if you are receiving Extra Help from Medicare to pay for your prescriptions, the Extra Help program will not pay for the drugs not normally covered.
+(Please refer to the plan's Drug List